 Brenton Skating Plaza is a unique outdoor ice skating facility and family entertainment venue.
 Gifted by the Brenton Foundation, the facility is the first of its kind in the state of Iowa.
 Brenton Skating Plaza is located conveniently along The Principal Riverwalk on the Des Moines River waterfront.
 Click HERE for additional information or call (515) 284-1000.

 Greater Des Moines Botanical Garden

-The Greater Des Moines Botanical Garden, formerly known as the Des Moines Botanical Center, is an urban oasis dedicated to, “Exploring, explaining, and celebrating the world of plants.”
-There are many different outdoor gardens on the nearly 14 acres and inside the geodesic dome visitors are able to experience the tropics in all seasons.
+The Greater Des Moines Botanical Garden, formerly known as the Des Moines Botanical Center, is an urban oasis dedicated to, “Exploring, explaining and celebrating the world of plants.”
+There are many different outdoor gardens on the nearly 14 acres; inside the geodesic dome, visitors are able to experience the tropics in all seasons.